Accepted Articles Back to the articles list | Back to browse issues page

 XML Print

-1- Control and Intelligent Processing Center of Excellence, School of Electrical and Computer Engineering, College of Engineering, University of Tehran, Tehran, Iran.
+1- Control and Intelligent Processing Center of Excellence, School of Electrical and Computer Engineering, University of Tehran, Tehran, Iran.

 Abstract:

-Introduction: Functional Near-Infrared Spectroscopy (fNIRS) is an imaging method in which light source and detector are installed on the head; consequently, re-emission of light from human skin contains information about cerebral hemodynamic alteration.
+Introduction: Functional near-infrared spectroscopy (fNIRS) is an imaging method in which a light source and detector are installed on the head; consequently, the re-emission of light from human skin contains information about cerebral hemodynamic alteration.
 The spatial probability distribution profile of photons penetrating tissue at a source spot, scattering into the tissue, and being released at an appropriate detector position, represents the spatial sensitivity.

-Method: Modeling light propagation in a human head is essential for quantitative near-infrared spectroscopy and optical imaging.
+Methods: Modeling light propagation in a human head is essential for quantitative near-infrared spectroscopy and optical imaging.
 The specific form of the distribution of light is obtained using the theory of perturbation.
-Analytical solution of the perturbative Diffusion Equation (DE) and Finite Element Method (FEM) in a Slab media (similar to the human head) makes it possible to study light propagation due to absorption and scattering of brain tissue.
+An analytical solution of the perturbative diffusion equation (DE) and finite element method (FEM) in a Slab media (similar to the human head) makes it possible to study light propagation due to absorption and scattering of brain tissue.

 Results: The simulation result indicates that sensitivity is slowly decreasing in the deep area, and the sensitivity below the source and detector is the highest.
-The depth sensitivity and computation time of both Analytical and FEM methods are compared.
-The simulation time of the analytical approach is four orders of magnitude faster than the FEM.
+The depth sensitivity and computation time of both analytical and FEM methods are compared.
+The simulation time of the analytical approach is four times larger than the FEM.

-Conclusion: In this paper, an analytical solution and FEM methods performance when applied to the diffusion equation for heterogeneous media with a single spherical defect are compared.
-The depth sensitivity, along with the computation time of simulation, has been investigated for both methods.
-For simple and Slab-like human brain models, the analytical solution is the right candidate.
-Whenever the brain model is sophisticated, it is possible to use FEM methods, but it costs higher computation time.
+Conclusion: In this paper, an analytical solution and the performance of FEM methods when applied to the diffusion equation for heterogeneous media with a single spherical defect are compared.
+The depth sensitivity along with the computation time of simulation has been investigated for both methods.
+For simple and Slab modes of the human brain, the analytical solution is the right candidate.
+Whenever the brain model is sophisticated, it is possible to use FEM methods, but it costs a higher computation time.

 Type of Study: Original | Subject: Computational Neuroscience